Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Progreso

-Nothing compared to Playa del Carmen, but it’s the perfect balance between laidback tranquil beach town with a good amount of tourist facilities.
+Nothing compared to Playa del Carmen, but it’s the perfect balance between a laidback, tranquil beach town with a good amount of tourist facilities.
 Mind that Progreso is also a cruise port with many cruise ships stopping by.

-If you want to explore a little further away and want to combine beach time with wildlife watching, Celestun would be the perfect place as you will be able to join a boat tour to see the gracious pink flamingos.
-Celestun tours make some of the best Merida day trips.
+If you want to explore a little further away and want to combine beach time with wildlife watching, CeCelestùnould be the perfect place, as you will be able to join a boat tour to see the graceful pink flamingos.
+CeCelestùnours make some of the best Mérida day trips.

 Sisal

-Recently proclaimed Pueblo Magico, something that locals disagree with, Sisal is a cute small town on the northern Yucatan coast, at only 1-hour drive from Merida, with spectacular white sand beaches and an incredible wetland where to enjoy some boat tours through the mangroves and petenes looking for flamingos and other types of birds.
-Keep yourself for mosquito bites, though!
+Recently proclaimed Pueblo Magico, something that locals disagree with, Sisal is a cute small town on the northern Yucatan coast, at only a 1-hour drive from Mérida, with spectacular white sand beaches and an incredible wetland where to enjoy some boat tours through the mangroves and petenes looking for flamingos and other types of birds.
+Keep yourselffromr mosquito bites, though!

 El Playon dunas de Chiburna

-Getting from Merida to Chiburna, El Playon is the very last stretch of beach of the peninsula.
-It’s a spectacular huge piece of white sand beach where turtles lay their eggs at night.
+Getting from Mérida to Chiburna, El Playon is the very last stretch of beach of the peninsula.
+It’s a spectacular, massive piece of white sand beach where turtles lay their eggs at night.

 The best time to visit is in the summer when there is less risk of sargasso and the ocean is supposedly calmer.